JasonD00/Brownian_Motion_Sim/README.md

 1. Save the code as a Python file (e.g., `brownian_motion.py`).
 2. Open your terminal or command prompt.
 3. Navigate to the directory where you saved the file.
-4. Run the script using the following command:
+4. 4.
+Run the script using the following command:

+    ```bash
+    python brownian_motion.py
+    ```

+5. Run the script using the following command:

     ```bas    python brownian_motion.py